 Name Description Data_level too many Too far down randomly-ordered list, beyond sampling capacity for crews. -1 Not sampling BM Benchmark site that will not be sampled by a particular crew. -1 listed Place holder status; indicates status update needed.
 0 web reject Rejected based on regional knowledge or aerial imagery in web tool. -1 will visit Indicates site assignment to a team with intent to sample.
-0 could not access site Site proved impossible to access safely. -1 could not sample Added in 2020; indicates inability of crew to sample for some reason other than safety or lack of an appropriate wetland. -1 visit reject Visited in field, and rejected (no lake influence, no wetland present, etc.). -1 will sample Interim status indicating field visit confirmed sampleability, but sampling has not yet occurred.
+0 could not access site Site proved impossible to access safely. -1 could not sample Added in 2020; indicates inability of crew to sample for some reason other than safety or lack of an appropriate wetland. -1 visit reject Visited in field, and rejected (no lake influence, no wetland present, etc.). -1 data quarantined Data quarantined due to non-compliance of sampling with QAPP/SOP -1 will sample Interim status indicating field visit confirmed sampleability, but sampling has not yet occurred.
 1 sampled Sampled, field work done.
 1 entered Data entered into database system.
 2 checked Data in database system QC-checked.
 3